kayaorloff/kayaorloff.github.io/index.md

         <br><br>

-        She is a Professor at Swarthmore College and an Adjunct Professor at the Wharton School (University of Pennsylvania)...
+        She is a Professor at Swarthmore College and an Adjunct Professor at the Wharton School (University of Pennsylvania).
+Her PhD is from the London School of Economics, from where she also holds a separate Master's degree (Comparative Politics).
+She completed her undergraduate degree at Wellesley College (summa cum laude, Phi Beta Kappa, honors) and her post-doctoral fellowship at Columbia University.
+As a Council on Foreign Relations fellow and a special government employee, she worked at the U.S. Department of State.
+She was born and raised in Istanbul.
+(Publications are under Kaya only.)
       </p>
     </div>
   </div>